Is a Phone Bill Considered a Utility Bill?

 • Pay your bills

-Also, in times of unrest, such as the 2020 pandemic, where many services were disrupted because they weren’t considered essential.
+Also, during times of unrest, such as the 2020 pandemic, many services were disrupted because they weren’t considered essential.
 Essential services are commonly associated with utility companies that provide electricity, water, gas, and sewage treatment.

 What Is a Utility Bill?